Where to stay in the Dolomites – BEST 10 TOWNS & AREAS

 When summer comes, Corvara turns into an outdoor playground offering endless opportunities for hiking, biking, and climbing.
 The trails here cater to all, whether you’re a casual hiker or a seasoned mountaineer.

-The town is dotted with hiking trails that lead you to panoramic viewpoints, through verdant forests, and past sparkling alpine lakes.
-The Vallon – Boè and Col Alt Cable Car are absolute must-dos, taking you high into the mountains for breathtaking views over the Dolomite peaks.
+The town is dotted with hiking trails that lead you to panoramic viewpoints, through lovely forests, and past picturesque alpine lakes.

-Here are 2 of the best hotels in Corvara in Badia:
+Here are 2 great hotels in Corvara in Badia:

 Berghotel Ladinia ($$-$$$): Stunning mountain views, delicious cuisine, ski-to-door access, and friendly, attentive staff